LGBTQ community: Urban spaces in the United States

-During and following these events, LGBT community subculture began to grow and stabilize into a nationwide phenomenon.
+During and following these events, LGBTQ community subculture began to grow and stabilize into a nationwide phenomenon.
 Gay bars became more and more popular in large cities.
 For gays particularly, increasing numbers of cruising areas, public bath houses, and YMCAs in these urban spaces continued to welcome them to experience a more liberated way of living.
 For lesbians, this led to the formation of literary societies, private social clubs, and same-sex housing.
 The core of this community-building took place in New York City and San Francisco, but cities like St. Louis, Lafayette Park in WA, and Chicago quickly followed suit.

 City

 Cities afford a host of prime conditions that allow for better individual development as well as collective movement that are not otherwise available in rural spaces.
-First and foremost, urban landscapes offer LGBTs better prospects to meet other LGBTs and form networks and relationships.
-One ideal platform within this framework was the free labor market of many capitalistic societies which enticed people to break away from their often damaging traditional nuclear families in order to pursue employment in bigger cities.
-Making the move to these spaces afforded them new liberty in the realms of sexuality, identity, and also kinship.
+First and foremost, urban landscapes offer LGBTQ community better prospects to meet each other and form networks and relationships.
+One ideal platform within this framework was the free labor market of many capitalistic societies, which enticed people to break away from their often damaging traditional nuclear families in order to pursue employment in bigger cities.
+Making the move to these spaces afforded them new liberty in the realms of sexuality, identity, and kinship.

 Some researchers describe this as a phase of resistance against the confining expectations of normativity.
-Urban LGBTs demonstrated this push back through various outlets including their style of dress, the way they talked and carried themselves, and how they chose to build community.
-From a social science perspective, the relationship between the city and LGBT community is not a one-way street.
-LGBTs give back as much, if not more, in terms of economic contributions (i.e. "pink money"), activism and politics too.
+Urban LGBTQ community demonstrated this pushback through various outlets, including their style of dress, the way they talked and carried themselves, and how they chose to build community.
+From a social science perspective, the relationship between the city and the LGBTQ community is not a one-way street.
+LGBTQ community give back as much, if not more, in terms of economic contributions (i.e., "pink money"), activism and politics too.